ohshitgorillas/qmk_firmware/autocorrect/README.md

 To maximize reusability and allow selective adoption, the corrections are organized into five distinct categories:

-- **[general.txt](general.txt)**: Core typo corrections covering the most common mechanical errors—transposed letters, missing letters, and other finger fumbles.
+- **[typos.txt](typos.txt)**: Core typo corrections covering the most common mechanical errors—transposed letters, missing letters, and other finger fumbles.
 This is the foundation file that most users will want.

 - **[misspellings.txt](misspellings.txt)**: A curated list of words that I personally misspell from time to time.

-- **[personal.txt](personal.txt)**: Science-specific terms, technical jargon, proper nouns, and phrases that I use frequently.
+- **[personal.txt](personal.txt)**: Science-specific terms, technical jargon, proper nouns, and phrases that I use frequently but that most others won't recognize.

 - **[profanity.txt](profanity.txt)**: Common typos of profane words, corrected to their intended forms.
 Separated for those who prefer to exclude such corrections from their setup.